 Worked with other Trustees to get planning permission for BHT and came up with the name Spinners Court – based on the local history of the Spinners who worked at the Carpet Factory, who lived in the area and because of the roots of the Housing Trust.
 I became a Trustee of the Rev Francis Wheeler’s Charity.

-Found happiness again in my personal life.
+I found lasting happiness again in my personal life.
 In the spring I sold the house in Telford after a refurb and purchased another 4 doors away.
 All in all, the recession years cost me a pretty penny so refurbs to recapitalise after the recession is the order of the day.
 Meanwhile, my colours were firmly pinned to Sandra’s mast in West Felton.

 With the Lib Dems resurgent, the next house nearing completion and happiness now firmly rooted in West Felton, with Sandra’s approval I decided to run for Shropshire Council again for Whittington Ward.
 I was also persuaded to stand as an independent for West Felton Parish Council.

 Now I have been a councillor I have continued the family tradition in Bridgnorth local politics.
 Above is a picture of my Great Grandfather Arthur Harrison who was Mayor of Bridgnorth in 1945-46 receiving the key to the first council house on Syndey Cottage Drive.
 Which my father still possesses.
 He moved to Oldbury, just outside Bridgnorth, from Broseley and represented Castle ward from 1940 until his death in 1957.
 He was an Alderman who was raised to the Aldermanic bench upon becoming Mayor.

 Following him was his son-in-law & my Uncle, Jeff Walker, who was Mayor of Bridgnorth in 1975 -76.
 He too was a Councillor of many years standing for both Town & District councils and their predecessors.